cloudkj/llayer/README.md

 * Simplicity: using append-only text to store state is robust and  aligns with the minimalist philosophy.
 * Composability: downstream tools can consume, filter, and transform the event stream without modifying state.

-#### Compaction
+### Context Building

-`compact` implements lightweight compression on top of the canonical event history.
-Its main purposes are to be:
+`ll-context` compacts the canonical event history to build the context for each model call.
+Its main purposes are:

-- Scope-defining: the command filters history down to relevant events, groups tokens into higher-level messages, and applies configurable heuristics (e.g. keep last N turns, strip tool-call payloads, collapse tokens into a single assistant message) so the model receives concise context.
+- Scoping: the command filters history down to relevant events, groups tokens into higher-level messages, and applies configurable heuristics (e.g. keep last N turns, strip tool-call payloads, collapse tokens into a single assistant message) so the model receives concise context.
-- Non-destructive: the original history is never rewritten or deleted; the command produces a smaller, model-friendly sequence derived from events that fall within a user-defined window.
+- Reduction: the original history is never rewritten or deleted; the command reduces the history down to a filtered, model-friendly sequence derived from events that fall within a user-defined window.

 ### Schema

-The DSL follows small, explicit JSONL shapes where each line contains a `type`, `source`, and `payload`.
+The individual components utilize a DSL that follows minimal, explicit JSONL shapes where each line contains a `type`, `source`, and `payload`.
 The basic event schema is as follows:

 ```json
 {"type": "message",          "source": "user",      "payload": {"text": "..."}}